ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/c-mob-confg-app.md

   >[!NOTE] {othertype="Prerequisite"}
   >
-  >Before you download the SDKs and tools, you must [Configure the SDK Analytics Options](../../c-manage-app-settings/c-mob-confg-app/t-config-analytics/t-config-analytics.md#task_8F9FBCDFB906467DAADA3FBDBBFF54CE).
+  >Before you download the SDKs and tools, you must configure the SDK Analytics options.
+For more information, see [Configure the SDK Analytics Options](../../c-manage-app-settings/c-mob-confg-app/t-config-analytics/t-config-analytics.md#task_8F9FBCDFB906467DAADA3FBDBBFF54CE).

   When you are ready to upgrade to the 4.x SDKs, or if you are working on a new app, download the latest SDKs and development tools from the bottom of the Manage App Settings page.